Hello, my name is Shazia Hafiji and I am an associate at the Feldstein Family Law Group.

-Upon the dissolution of any adult relationship in which children are involved, it is inevitable that the issues of custody and access will need to be immediately dealt with.
+When parents separate, it is inevitable that the issues of custody and access will need to be immediately dealt with.

 In this video blog, I will focus on the shared parenting arrangement as it relates to separating families with young children.

 In a shared parenting arrangement, the child(ren) reside with each parent no less than 40% of the time.
-Practically, a shared parenting regime may be implemented so that each parent has parenting time with the children on a week about basis or the children reside with each parent on alternating weekends and the weekdays are divided between the parents.
+Practically, a shared parenting regime may be implemented so that each parent has parenting time with the children on a weekly basis or the children reside with each parent on alternating weekends and the weekdays are divided between the parents.

-Parents often wish to pursue a shared parenting arrangement as this allows both parents to have relatively the same amount of time with the children.
+Parents often wish to pursue a shared parenting arrangement as this allows both parents to have relatively the same (or equal) amount of time with the children.